philiplinden/bevy_repl/README.md

 # bevy_repl

-Add an interactive REPL to a headless Bevy app using `clap` for command parsing.
+Add an interactive REPL to a headless Bevy app using `clap` for command parsing and `rustyline` for terminal input.

 This crate exists because I wanted to use [makspll/bevy-console](https://github.com/makspll/bevy-console) but in headless